turbobabr/sketch-devtools/README.md

 ## Roadmap

+Here is the list of some half-baked ideas and prototypes I'm planning to include in future releases of Sketch DevTools:

 - [ ] Dedicated site for all of this.
 - [ ] A separate `console` CocoaScript module similar to the WebKit console that utilizes all the features of Sketch DevTools Console tab.
 - [ ] Automatic initialization of tools on Sketch launch.